Baharagora block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

 Baharagora CD block is bounded by the Chakulia CD block on the north, the Gopiballavpur I and Gopiballavpur II CD blocks in the Jhargram district of the West Bengal state to the east, the Saraskana CD block in the Mayurbhanj district of the Odisha state on the south, and the Gurbandha CD block on the west.

 Note: Jhargram is a new district, carved out of Paschim Medinipur district, in West Bengal and maps are yet to be updated.

 Baharagora CD block has an area of 351.10 km2.Bahragora police station serves Baharagora CD block.
 The headquarters of Baharagora CD block is located at Baharagora village.

 Demographics

 Population

 According to the 2011 Census of India, Baharagora CD block had a total population of 153,051, all of which were rural.
 There were 78,103 (51%) males and 74,988 (49%) females.
 Population in the age range 0–6 years was 19,937.
 Scheduled Castes numbered 10,466 (6.84%) and Scheduled Tribes numbered 54,968 (35.91%).

-Note: There seems to be a mismatch between the ST and language figures.
-The figures quoted here are as officially published on the internet.
-Percentages have been calculated.